-Resettlement Policy Framework (RPF) as part of ESMF will provide guidance on the procedure to be adopted on voluntary land donation, especially with respect to informed consultations with individual donors, providing sufficient time and choices to them for taking decision related to land donation, formally documented willingness and objective facilitation of the process by the local body.
-When applicable, Resettlement Action Plans (RAPs) will be prepared to mitigate the loss of structures and livelihoods by the non-titled holders.
+For obtaining land through voluntary donation, the TRESP will need to demonstrate that the principles available in ESS5 for voluntary donations are followed.
+The Resettlement Policy Framework (RPF) as part of ESMF provides guidance on the procedure to be adopted on voluntary land donation, especially with respect to informed consultations with individual donors, providing sufficient time and choices to them for taking decision related to land donation, formally documented willingness and objective facilitation of the process by the local body.
+When applicable, abbreviated Resettlement Action Plans (RAPs) will be prepared to mitigate the loss of structures and livelihoods by the non-titled holders.
 The E&S screening checklist and RAPs will be prepared as an integral part of the detailed subproject report (DPR) preparation process.
 The rehabilitation and relocation assistance provided to the project affected peoples (PAPs) will follow the entitlement matrix outlined in the RPF.
 The RPF will also include the specific requirements that apply to Schedule VI areas under the LARR Act 2013 and other laws on local self-governance, as well as the requirements of ESS7.